Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 Calling `Subscribe` will create the topic subscription in Azure automatically (if it didn't already exist).
 If the name of the subscription contains the text `auto-delete` then it will delete itself after it is idle for 5 minutes.

-Version 3.0 also now provides a way to subscribe to the dead letter queue.
+The library also provides a way to subscribe to the dead letter queue.

 ```csharp
 subscriber.SubscribeToDeadLetters(subscription, (DeadLetter deadLetter) => {